pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Describe what is happening in the code above.

 * **Your Answer:**
+Before rendering the users page when a user goes to this route, this Route checks to see if there is a currentUserId in the state.
+If there is, the user is logged in and has access to that page and the UsersContainer appears.
+If they are not logged in, then the user is redirected to the login page.

 ---

-- [ ] Now try logging in.
+- [X] Now try logging in.
 Then, when you're on the `/users` page, refresh the page.

 * **Question:** What happens and why?

 * **Your Answer:**
+ It redirects to the /login page.
+Because when componentDidMount is called the currentUserId is not set yet (this call happens a split second later), but by that point already been redirected to the /login page

 ---

-- [ ] To solve this problem, let's add a `loading` key to our App's state, with the default value set to `true`.
+- [ X] To solve this problem, let's add a `loading` key to our App's state, with the default value set to `true`.
 When `componentDidMount()` finishes, set the `loading` key to equal `false`.
 Using this key, solve the issue of refreshing on the `/users` page.
 Make sure everyting continues to work whether you are logged in or out.

 * **Question:** What did you do to solve this problem?

 * **Your Answer:**
+Added a loading state which will render the loading component if loading true and not enter into the loading of the rest of the App (where the decision to show login or /users is shown).
+Then when componentDidMount, the loading is set to false and able to get to either the /login or /users page

 ---